fiorellabgs/taipei/README.md

 ## Sight Seeing

 All informations are available on the [Guide to Taipei](https://guidetotaipei.com/).
-Hereafter, what some suggestions:
+Hereafter, some suggestions:

 - [Taipei 101](http://www.taipei-101.com.tw/en/index.aspx)